yuka-with-data/Spotify-Data-App-Public/README.md

 - Explicitness Pie Chart: Explore the explicit content landscape among top tracks using the explicitness pie chart.
 This chart segments songs into explicit and non-explicit categories, providing a visual breakdown of content nature.
 When your selected track's explicit status matches one of the categories, that slice is subtly exploded outwards to draw attention.
 This feature not only highlights the explicitness status of your track but also offers insights into the balance between explicit and clean content in popular music, offering a unique perspective on content trends in the industry.

+- Genres Word Cloud: Discover the diversity of musical genres represented among the top tracks with a visually striking word cloud.
+This feature aggregates genre data from the selected playlist, presenting it in a word cloud where the size of each genre name correlates with its frequency.
+This allows users to quickly grasp the predominant music styles and genre influences of their chosen track.
+The word cloud offers a unique, and visually engages overview of the musical genre landscape.

 - Popularity Gauge Chart: Gain insights into the current popularity score of the selected track through a dynamic gauge chart.
 The chart visually represents the popularity score on a scale from 0 to 100, allowing users to assess the track's popularity relative to other songs.
 This feature provides a quick and engaging way to understand the current standing of the chosen track.

 - Similar Track Recommendations: Discover tracks similar to your selection with Spotify's recommendation feature, which analyzes the musical qualities of your chosen track to suggest five others with a similar vibe or sound.
 This list is purely based on the track's characteristics, ensuring a focused exploration of new music.